AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 ### Fields depending on other fields

-Continuing the topic of validation, usually an aggregate in domain driven design has to fulfill some invariants.
-That doesn't always mean that only the fields have a valid structure, but that the whole object is valid in domain terms.
+Let’s stay on the topic of validation for a moment.
+In domain-driven design, an aggregate often has to satisfy certain invariants — not just "each field looks valid," but "the entire object makes sense in business terms."

-Let's use a simple example of a domain in which the business sells laptops.
-The constraints are:
+Take a simple example from a laptop-selling domain.
+The business rules are:

-- the laptop has 8 or 10 core CPU,
+- The laptop must have an 8-core or 10-core CPU
-- the laptop has 16, 24 or 32 GB of RAM,
+- It must have 16, 24, or 32 GB of RAM
-- the laptop has 512 GB or 1 TB SSD,
+- It must have either 512 GB or 1 TB of SSD storage
-- when the laptop has 10 core CPU, it must have at least 24 GB of RAM.
+- If it has a 10-core CPU, it must have *at least* 24 GB of RAM

-We can easily represent the first 3 constraints even without refined types, by using Scala union types:
+The first three constraints are easy to model even without refined types using Scala 3’s union types:

 [//]: # (@formatter:off)